How each driving lesson works

 Each practical driving lesson should have a distinct beginning, middle and end.

 The beginning should start with a quick re-cap of where you got to in the last lesson and what you had decided to cover in this lesson.
-In particular you need to determine if you still want to proceed as planned or whether you have any potential changes you would like to make having had time to reflect on the matter since the last lesson.
+In particular you need to determine if you still want to proceed with the provisional plan mentioned at the end of the previous lesson or whether you have any potential changes you would like to make to this having had time to reflect on the matter since the last lesson.
 You also might decide to change the plan depending upon how you are feeling.

 Lesson middle